akshaykh10/week-3-androiddevchallenge/README.md

 ## :bulb: Motivation and Context
-* This app is an entry for Week 3 AndroidDevChallenge
+* This app is not an entry for Week 3 AndroidDevChallenge as the deadline has passed
 * This was made using Jetpack compose
+* Enjoyed building this app.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->